 Moisture is the enemy of a healthy chicken coop.
 A damp environment can lead to frostbite in the winter and becomes a breeding ground for bacteria and mold in the summer.
 The key to keeping things dry is a combination of good ventilation and absorbent bedding.
 Pine shavings are an excellent choice because they do a fantastic job of soaking up moisture from droppings and keeping the floor of the coop dry.
 Regularly cleaning out soiled bedding and replacing it with a fresh, deep layer ensures the air stays cleaner and your chickens stay healthier.
 Remember, a dry chicken is a warm chicken, even on the coldest nights.

-Simple Ways to Regulate Temperature
+How to Regulate Your Coop's Temperature

 Many new chicken keepers worry about their flock staying warm in the winter, but chickens are remarkably cold-hardy.
 With their downy feathers, they can handle freezing temperatures just fine, as long as they are kept dry and out of the wind.
 Adding a heat lamp is often unnecessary and can even be a fire hazard.
 The best way to help your flock regulate their temperature is to provide a well-ventilated, draft-free coop.
 Natural ventilation is the key to maintaining a stable and comfortable temperature inside.
 By focusing on keeping the coop dry and preventing drafts at roosting level, you’ll find your chickens will handle the cold with ease.